 Short-Term Suspension Under M.G.L. c.
-71, §§ 37H and 37H 1⁄2
+71, §§ 37H and 37H $\frac{1}{2}$

-For disciplinary offenses involving: a) possession of a dangerous weapon; b) possession of a controlled substance; c) assault on a member of the educational staff; or d) a felony charge or felony delinquency complaint or conviction or adjudication or admission of guilt with respect to such felony, the student will be given oral notice of the violation with which the student is charged and an opportunity to respond thereto, prior to the Co-Director of Teaching and Learning's imposition of a short-term suspension or an interim suspension of a short term or interim suspension of ten (10) consecutive days pending formal proceedings.
+For disciplinary offenses involving: a) possession of a dangerous weapon; b) possession of a controlled substance; c) assault on a member of the educational staff; or d) a felony charge or felony delinquency complaint or conviction or adjudication or admission of guilt with respect to such felony, the student will be given oral notice of the violation with which the student is charged and an opportunity to respond thereto, prior to the Co-Director of Teaching and Learning's imposition of a short-term suspension or an interim suspension of less than ten (10) consecutive days pending formal proceedings.
 Upon imposition of a short term or interim suspension of ten (10) consecutive days or less pending further disciplinary proceedings, the student and parents will be provided with written notice of the suspension and the date and time of the formal disciplinary hearing.